Fluffy Lemon Blueberry Coffee Cake with Crumb Topping

 A must for any type of coffee cake is the crumbly streusel on top.

 And let me tell you, I am addicted!
 This crumble topping is SO good and you can probably add it to any cake to make it extra special.

 I like to use refined coconut which has a mildly sweet flavor

 I love baking with coconut sugar.
 The flavor reminds me of regular light brown sugar, but it’s better for you

 Make sure you get organic lemons since you are using the skin.
-And always wash and dry your lemons, even when you get organic once
+And always wash and dry your lemons, even when you get organic ones.

-To make this soft and moist healthy lemon blueberry cake you will need these wholesome ingredients:
+To make this soft and moist lemon blueberry cake you will need these simple ingredients: